Volunteers required for 20 Mile Water Station at London Marathon on Sunday 28th April 2019

 The date of First Claim will be when a new member joins the club and can be freely registered by us with England Athletics (EA).
 Where a new member is already registered with EA with another Club or organisation then the date of First Claim will be the date when EA confirms to us that they have transferred their registration to ELR.

-2. Fully paid up First Claim member by 1st April 2016 and paid/renewed their Membership for 2017/18 on or before 30th June 2018.
+2. Fully paid up First Claim member by 1st April 2017 and paid/renewed their Membership for 2018/19 on or before 30th June 2018.

-3. Applied in the public ballot and was rejected by VMLM for 2018.
+3. Applied in the public ballot and was rejected by VMLM for 2019.

-4. Can provide proof to the Club of being rejected by VMLM 2018.
+4. Can provide proof to the Club of being rejected by VMLM 2019.
 Proof by

 5. Members who have been successful and have not passed the place back to the Club through injury or other reason or who have subsequently received a place as a Reserve in the previous year Club Ballot will not be eligible for entry in the following yearly ballot.

-6. Member to advise Mike Wilson, Don Bennett,or Jonathan Wooldridge that they wish to be in the ballot and provide proof of rejection on or before 23:59 on Tuesday 7th November 2017
+6. Member to advise Mike Wilson, Don Bennett,or Jonathan Wooldridge that they wish to be in the ballot and provide proof of rejection on or before 23:59 on Tuesday 6th November 2018.

 7. Members who qualify for Good for Age and Championship places in the London Marathon are ineligible for our Ballot as they must apply under these categories.

-8. The draw will take place on Wednesday 8th November 2017 at 6.50pm prior to the normal Club run.
+8. The draw will take place on Wednesday 7th November 2018 at 6.50pm prior to the normal Club run.

-Virgin Money London Marathon opens on Monday 1 May and closes at 17:00 on Friday 5 May 2017.
+Virgin Money London Marathon opens on Monday 30 April 2018 and closes at 17:00 on Friday 4 May 2018.
 The ballot will be open for five days to give everyone who wants to enter the event a fair chance to do so.